Prince Henry of Wales, Duke of Cumberland and Strathearn, son of Frederick, Prince of Wales

 Cumberland House, circa 1896

 Henry and Anne, whose marriage was childless, moved to York House, renamed Cumberland House, on Pall Mall in London.
 King George III refused to allow Anne to use the title of Duchess of Cumberland although she was commonly addressed as Duchess of Cumberland.
 Henry, Anne, and anyone who visited their home were not received at court.
-Henry and Anne lived some of the time in continental Europe to avoid creditors.
+Some of the time, Henry and Anne lived in continental Europe to avoid creditors.
 In 1780, both Henry and his brother William Henry were partially reconciled with their brother King George III.

 On September 18, 1790, Prince Henry, Duke of Cumberland and Strathearn suddenly died in Pall Mall, just outside his home, Cumberland House, in London, aged 44.
 He was buried in Westminster Abbey in London, in the Hanover vault under the central part of the Henry VII Chapel, the last royal burial in Westminster Abbey.
 A small inscribed stone in the black and white pavement of Westminster Abbey reads: Henry Fred.
 D. of Cumberland 4th son of Frederick P. of Wales 1790.